-- Uncompleted Units - include all Attempted Units not successfully completed.
-This includes all courses with any of the following grades: AU (Audit), W (Withdraw), I (Incomplete), U (Unsatisfactory), and F or FX (Failure).
+- Uncompleted Units - include all attempted units that were not successfully completed including all the following grades: AU (Audit), F or FX (Failure), I (Incomplete), NCR (No credit), U (Unsatisfactory), or W (Withdraw).

 Tips on Avoiding SAP Violations

-- If you officially drop a course before the end of the term’s change of schedule deadline, it will not count as an Attempted Unit, and will not harm your completion rate.
+- If you officially drop a course before the end of the term’s change of schedule deadline, it will not count as an attempted unit, and will not harm your completion rate.

 - Remember that you reduce your completion rate every time you withdraw from a course after the change of schedule deadline, do not earn a passing grade, audit a course, or repeat a course that you have already passed.

 All students are evaluated at least once per year in June.